lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 {: #fig-attester title="Interaction between Attesting and Target Environment"}

-{{fig-attester}} places the CSR library outside the Attester, which is an implementation choice.
+{{fig-attester}} places the CSR library outside the Attester, which is a valid architecture for certificate enrollment.
 The CSR library may also be located inside the trusted computing base.
-Regardless of the placement of the CSR library an Attesting Environment MUST be able to collect claims about the Target Environment such that statements about the storage of the keying material can be made.
-For example, one implementation may perform a software measurement of the CSR library along with the crypto library implementation that has access to the keying material.
+Regardless of the placement of the CSR library, an Attesting Environment MUST be able to collect claims about the Target Environment such that statements about the storage of the keying material can be made.
 For the Verifier, the provided Evidence must allow an assessment to be made whether the key used to sign the CSR is stored in a secure location and cannot be exported.